TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/Examprep3.md

 11. Conditional access;

-Provides the access for group of users and helps in managing efficiently.
+Provides the access for group of users and helps in managing efficiently by requiring users to login from only a specific location.

 12. ![Management Group, Subscription, Resource groups and resources](../00_includes/MG-SB-RG-R.png)